wongm/wongm.github.io/_posts/2018-08-31-conference-visitor-registration-insecure-web-kiosk.md

 So how do you screw up something so simple?

 **So who's fault is it?**
-Turns out trade shows doesn't run their own registration process - they outsource it to a specialist convention registration manager, who then use either their own bespoke software to colelct data, or licences a 3rd party product to do the job.
+Turns out trade shows doesn't run their own registration process - they outsource it to a specialist convention registration manager, who then use either their own bespoke software to collect data, or licences a 3rd party product to do the job.

 **How to fix it**